Do you want to create a website of your own? Want to know if Namecheap is a good platform to get your hosting and domain name from?

-Fast VPN: A fast and affordable VPN experience to secure all your devices.
-This lets you hide your IP address to protect your privacy, keep your data hidden, and browse safely on public Wi-Fi.
+Fast VPN: A fast VPN experience to secure all your devices that comes at low prices.
+This functionality lets you hide your IP address to protect your privacy, keep your data hidden, and browse safely on public Wi-Fi.

 Domain Privacy: Keeps domain owner contact information concealed in the public Whois database.
 This is offered free with every domain registration.

 PremiumDNS: Offers a secure, globally available premium DNS service for better uptime and performance.
-This costs less than $% per year.
+This also gives you protection against DDoS attacks and other DNS attacks.
+Premium DNS costs less than $5 per year.

 SSL Certificates: Protect’s your site’s customers and data against identity theft and data theft.
 Get basic to in-depth validation for one site or several with Namecheap’s SSL certificates.

 Those are the main security features Namecheap has to offer.
 You also get top-notch Two-Factor Authentication (U2F, TOTP & OneTouch) to keep your account secure – free of charge.